Today's fashionable Californian organic wine can be dated back to the flower power era of the '60s. PATRICK MATTHEWS traces its lineage.

-Fashion can make or break any consumer industry.
+Fashion can make or break any consumer industry, including that of Californian organic wine.
 French wine producers faced both with global competition, and with a tendency among their own youth to desert the stuff in favour of beer or spirits, know this well, but it’s not only winemakers who can be affected by the image problem.

 Take William Goldman, who won Oscars for his screenplays for Butch Cassidy and the Sundance Kid and All the President’s Men.
 Nemesis came with a ‘personal project’ – a caper movie about ‘the world’s most expensive bottle of wine’.
 The test screenings were disastrous.
 As Goldman wrote in his memoirs Which Lie Did I Tell?: ‘This was a movie about red wine and the movie-going audience today has zero interest in red wine.
 They felt ignorant and they hated us.’
 And TV scriptwriters aren’t helping.
 In Frasier, as in other shows, wine serves as a convenient shorthand for elitism.
 In a recent episode, Frasier Crane and his brother Niles, TV’s prissiest psychiatrists, were seen battling to be ‘corkmaster’ of their Seattle wine club, with a blind-tasting duel involving plenty of ludicrous winespeak.